TNTurnerLab/fitDNM/README.md

 - CADD files and their corresponding md5sums https://cadd.gs.washington.edu/download :
   - `whole_genome_SNVs.tsv.gz  faaa80ef3948cf44e56a3629a90cdaaa` corresponds to `cadd_score_file` in config file
   - `whole_genome_SNVs.tsv.gz.tbi  4843cab24dd4992bb0cc5f1a7ebc807a`
-     Note we only support CADD score release v1.6 for hg38 (file description: All possible SNVs of GRCh38/hg38, US link) and ensure that the two are in the same directory
+     Note we only support CADD score release v1.6 for hg38 (file description: All possible SNVs of GRCh38/hg38, US link) and ensure both the `.tbi` file and `.tsv.gz` are in the same directory
 - `mutation_rate_by_trinucleotide_matrix.txt ca2faad78f1055c266b5a8451bebf1cb` corresponds to `trinucleotide_mut_rate` in config file
 - Bed file that corresponds to the genomic regions to be tested in fitDNM
   - please use standard format of `chr +'\t' + start + '\t' + annotation + '\n'`, make sure there are no extra columns after the fourth column